humantorch/guest-parking/README.md

 ### Features

-✅ Book parking spots for upcoming weekends
+✅ **NEW** Actually has a UI that's had a little bit of thought put into it!
+✅ **NEW** Services more than just weekends!
+Book spots for a single day all week OR for a full weekend at once.
 ✅ View available spots dynamically
 ✅ Email confirmations for users
-✅ Admin view with delete capability and calendar view
+✅ Admin view with a calendar and booking list with delete functionality
-✅ Bookings grouped by weekend
-✅ Past bookings hidden by default
 ✅ CORS-safe, responsive, and toast-notified!

 ## 🛠️ Backend